davenquinn/Thesis/text/acknowledgements.md

 teachers and role models among the graduate students and postdocs at Caltech, who collectively modeled collegiality and competence.
-These forebears are too numerous to name, but a few rank as especially important: Frank Sousa, Jason Price, Jena Johnson, and Erica Swanson helped me work carefully in the field and lab, and Abby Fraeman, Melissa Rice, Kirsten Siebach, and Rebecca Greenberger were crucial mentors in Mars science.
+These forebears are too numerous to name, but a few rank as especially important: Frank Sousa, Jason Price, Jena Johnson, and Erica Swanson helped me to work carefully in the field and lab, and Abby Fraeman, Melissa Rice, Kirsten Siebach, and Rebecca Greenberger were crucial mentors in Mars science.
 Just as important were the numerous friends among the GPS community; among many, Joel Scheingross and Luca Malatesta kept me on my